Bruggerhorn Lakeside Beach Resort

 Collaborators: Paula Dagmar Petrovic

-Landscape architects: Donald Jacob, Basel, Switzerland
+Landscape architecture: Donald Jacob, Basel, Switzerland